 Where to Shop in Japan

 Despite having a reputation as an expensive destination, Japan offers tax-free shopping for foreigners.
-Don Quijote, aka Donki, amazed me with its wide range of stuff from pharmacy supplies to costumes.
+Don Quijote, aka Donki, offers a wide range of stuff from pharmacy supplies to costumes.
 Daiso, with most items priced at 100 JPY, is a treasure trove spanning food, skincare products, and more.
 My personal favorite, Seria, offers a classy 100 Yen Shop experience with skincare, accessories, ceramics, and scrapbooking materials.
 For skincare and cosmetics, Japanese pharmacies are a must-visit, and thrift stores hold vintage treasures.

 Where to Eat in Japan